-Carrie’s other corporations law and commercial work has included shareholders oppression actions, directors duties, and professional negligence (accounting advice).
+Carrie’s other corporations law and commercial work has included shareholders oppression actions, contract disputes, directors duties, and professional negligence (accounting advice).
 Carrie’s work in equity and trusts has included a complex church property trust dispute, advising external administrators on a range of trust and property law issues, including the rules of tracing into mixed funds , and advising a statutory body on issues of restitution and of legal and equitable assignment or transfer of assets.